Burns Night Edinburgh,

-Burns Night is held on 25th January each year in honour of the celebrated Scottish poet Robert Burns.
+Burns Night is held on and around 25th January each year in honour of the celebrated Scottish poet Robert Burns.
 Many Scots mark the occasion with a dinner known as a Burns Supper, at which guests eat a traditional Scottish meal of haggis neeps and tatties, drink Scotch whisky and recite Burns’ poetry.
 Burns Suppers range from organised formal dinners with a Toast Master and Piper to small celebrations hosted at home.

 Burns Night Suppers, Ceilidhs and Events

 In Edinburgh, there are many organised Burns Night celebrations to join.
 They range from special Burns Night meals to full Burns Suppers with entertainment.
 There are also plenty of family shows and other events to enjoy.
 Here’s what’s planned for 2018: